AF-Github1/WebotsWorkshop/README.md

-# This starts logic loop for our robot
+# This starts the logic loop for our robot
 while robot.step(TIME_STEP) != -1:

     # This creates a list to register the values obtained from the proximity sensors